open-ods/open-ods/docs/data_import.md

-# Importing ODS Data Into PostgreSQL
+# Importing ODS Data Into OpenODS

 ### Pre-requisites
 * Runningn instance of PostgreSQL